OADA/server/README.md

 Any settings in this [override file] will be merged with ours when running docker-compose.

+### Environment variables
-Additionally, there are various environment variables available:
+Additionally, there are various configuration environment variables available.
+Some important ones are:

 - DOMAIN: set to the domain name of your API server (e.g., `oada.mydomain.net`)